-South Korea is one of the world’s strongest economies and an extremely attractive Asian market for wine producers, who are betting on the ever increasing popularity of this beverage among the country’s middle class.
+South Korea is one of the world’s strongest economies and an extremely attractive Asian market for wine producers, who are betting on the ever-increasing popularity of this beverage among the country’s middle class.

 Trends to take into consideration

 In the last years wine managed to establish itself as a top preference in the alcoholic beverage sector, a historic result as wine imports were bigger than spirits imports for the first time ever in 2015.
+This surge in wine imports represents a continuing trend in South Korea’s growing appreciation for wine.
+The country’s wine imports have seen a remarkable upward trajectory, ascending from US$260 million in 2019 to US$330 million in 2020, and subsequently surpassing the US$500 million mark in 2021.

 Koreans perceive wine as a healthier drink than spirits and they also appreciate the more sophisticated allure of wine, especially when paired with various European dishes.
 Wine is also becoming a very popular drink at weddings, replacing more traditional beverages such as soju.

-Another positive aspect is that Korea is home to an ever increasing number of sommeliers and wine publications, which contribute to the education and diversification of tastes in this field.
+Another positive aspect is that Korea is home to an ever-increasing number of sommeliers and wine publications, which contribute to the education and diversification of tastes in this field.

 On the downside, a factor that stays in the way of an even larger growth for wine is its very high price, despite the elimination of many of the taxes thanks to the KORUS FTA and the Korea-EU FTA.
 According to a recent survey that analysed prices among major cities around the globe, Seoul had some of the highest prices for imported wine and beer (sometimes up to 2x compared to other large cities).